yorick2/magento-1.9-ManageCategoryPageLink/README.md

 work in progress

-adds a link onto the category managment
+adds a link to the front end page category page on the category managment